rnaveensrinivas/Linux/README.md

 | Append after the current position  | `a`         |
 | Append at the end of the line      | `A`         |

-Once you’re done typing, press `Esc` to return to Command Mode.
+Once you're done typing, press `Esc` to return to Command Mode.

 **Examples**:
 - Start typing at the current cursor: `i`